noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 (Now then, if I don’t decide on this soon, it won’t be able to make it in time for the Six Kings Festival.)

-On the papers she had taken out are drawings of various dress designs.She decided to dress more feminine than usual for the Six Kings Festival to appeal to Kaito, so she ordered these from several popular trading companies.
+On the papers she had taken out are drawings of various dress designs.
+She decided to dress more feminine than usual for the Six Kings Festival to appeal to Kaito, so she ordered these from several popular trading companies.
 Flipping through the papers, with her hand on her chin, Chris pondered.